 During September deliveries from Derby reached D5298, from here the numbering skipped to D7500, with these new machines going to Toton.
 The missing machine, D5299 was intended to be a test bed for an uprated 1,750hp ‘R’ series engine.
 This strengthened engine block had four valve cylinder heads.
 Two prototypes were built by Vickers but the project was abandoned in 1965, with one of the power plants going to Zurich University, the other became a standby generator in the West Country (or West Midlands).
 Unfortunately testbed and personnel shortages became unacceptable with the arrival of the major problems associated with the 12LDA28C, the unit fitted to the Class 47.
 D5299, the ‘might have been Type 3’ would be placed in traffic twelve months after its numerical neighbours.
 More shuffling of the Peaks took place in September, again internally within the Midland mainline area depots.

-Towards the end of September the SR encountered a severe motive power shortage with many of its E5000 series electrics stopped for repairs (mostly awaiting tyre replacements) along with an unusually high number of Class 33’s out of service.
-Many freights were cancelled, the Uddingston cement workings were handled by Brush Type 2’s over the ECML and six Class 25’s were loaned from the LMR.
+Towards the end of September the Southern Region encountered a severe motive power shortage with many of its E5000 series electrics stopped for repairs (mostly awaiting tyre replacements from Eastleigh Works) along with an unusually high number of Hither Green allocated Class 33s out of service.
+Class 33s were loaned from the Central and South Western divisions and six Class 25s were borrowed from the LMR.
+Many freights were cancelled whilst the Uddingston cement workings were handled by Brush Type 2s over the ECML.

 The Whitworth branch saw the use of D7576 bringing in a breakdown train to assist a derailed Class 2 2-6-0 at Shawclough on November 9th.
 This same Type 2 also had charge of the first Southport-Rochdale residential to be diesel hauled over the Central Lancs line.
 On November 18th D5019 was unable to heat the 09.50 Birmingham - Euston, it was replaced by 44942.
 As the month closed out regular electric working on the WCML advanced southwards from Nuneaton to Rugby.

-Passengers on a Derby - St Pancras relief on Christmas Eve had the delights of D5206 & 5220.
+Passengers on a Derby - St Pancras relief on Christmas Eve had the delights of D5206 & D5220.

-As the year closed news from Scotland indicated that twenty of the NBL 6100’s would be re-engined with Paxman units, similar to the test bed in D6123.
-Also missing in the New Year would be the local passenger from Glasgow Central via Lockerbie to Carlisle, although steam worked until the end, one service - the 12.25 Glasgow - Lockerbie was diagrammed for an LMR Peak!
-Another frequent Peak working at Glasgow Queen Street, normally from Gateshead, was the ‘North Briton’, which was known for its fast working with only eight coaches to Edinburgh.
+As the year closed news from Scotland indicated that twenty of the NBL 6100s would be re-engined with Paxman units, similar to the test bed in D6123.
+Also missing in the New Year would be the local passenger service from Glasgow Central via Lockerbie to Carlisle, although steam worked until the end, one service - the 12.25 Glasgow - Lockerbie was diagrammed for an LMR Peak!
+Another frequent Peak working at Glasgow Queen Street, normally a Gateshead allocated locomotive, was the ‘North Briton’, which was known for its fast working with only eight coaches to Edinburgh.
 More traffic for the Waverley line included the Milford Haven - Thornton block oil train, which provided the route with a vast array of motive power, steam and diesel, on January 7th an unidentified Peak with brake tender was in charge.

 Back to 1963